ziyi1145/kARP/README.md

 # kARP
 An ARP-internet spoofing software for MacOS designed for easy use
 ## Tip: the .py file is now called karp.py, in the readme below this document is referred to as "arp_attack.py".
 Please note this change
+## If you are looking for the app version, download the karp.app file here or go to the other repository called kARP app.
 # Karp-Arp Spoofing tool

 A Python script for performing ARP cache poisoning attacks for educational and authorized testing purposes.